nukosuke/terraform-provider-zendesk/docs/resources/sla_policy.md

 page_title: "zendesk_sla_policy Resource - terraform-provider-zendesk"
 subcategory: ""
 description: |-
-  Provides a SLA policy resource.
+  [Experimental] Provides a SLA policy resource.
+This feature is still experimental and has not been fully tested.
+Do not use in production environments.
 ---

 # zendesk_sla_policy (Resource)

-Provides a SLA policy resource.
+[Experimental] Provides a SLA policy resource.
+This feature is still experimental and has not been fully tested.
+Do not use in production environments.

 ## Example Usage